Sylvfo/Sylvfo/README.md

 ### Hi there 🙃
+ Software Programming & Development

-I'm Sylvie, a passionnate software dev living in Switzerland!
+I'm Sylvie, a passionnate Project-Based Software Developer living in Switzerland!

 Having spent years as an interior designer, I've now transitioned into the thrilling, technical and surprisingly creative world of coding.